Fist of the Blue Sky: Manga

 Illustrated by Tetsuo Hara with supervision from Buronson, Fist of the Blue Sky was serialized in Weekly Comic Bunch throughout the magazine's entire history.
 Beginning in its first issue with the cover date of May 29, 2001, the chapters were published irregularly until the final issue in August 2010.
 Publisher Shinchosha collected the chapters into 22 tankōbon volumes.

 An English version of Fist of the Blue Sky was serialized in the now-defunct manga anthology Raijin Comics published by Gutsoon!
 Entertainment from 2002 to 2004.
 Four collected volumes were published by Gutsoon under their Raijin Graphic Novels imprint before the company went out of business and ceased publication of all their titles.

-A continuation of the manga, titled Sōten no Ken: Re:Genesis (蒼天の拳 RE:GENESIS), began serialization in the December 2017 issue of Comic Zenon.
-It is written by Hiroyuki Yatsu and illustrated by Hideki Tsuji.
+A continuation of the manga, Sōten no Ken: Re:Genesis (蒼天の拳 RE:GENESIS), written by Hiroyuki Yatsu and illustrated by Hideki Tsuji, was serialized between December 2017 and November 2025 issues of Coamix's Monthly Comic Zenon and compiled into six volumes.
 Original manga creators Buronson and Tetsuo Hara supervised the series' art and scripts.